-“Vitamin D supplements taken in the wrong dosage or in the wrong combinations can do more harm than good,” Ruani continues.
-“So we need to personalise the intake of vitamin D for each person.”
-However, Ruani adds that things like eating a healthy, balanced diet, exercising and getting the right amount of sleep also play a part in maintaining adequate vitamin D levels.
+Ruani also adds that things like eating a healthy, balanced diet, exercising and getting the right amount of sleep also play a part in maintaining adequate vitamin D levels.

-If you know you have a vitamin D deficiency and are looking for supplementation, let us introduce you to The Recover Capsules.
+If you're looking to supplement your vitamin D levels, let us introduce you to The Recover Capsules.
 These nootropic capsules contain research-backed ingredients that support the recovery process, reduce inflammation and regulate hormone activity.
-Containing vitamin D, among other ingredients such as maca, chocamine and selenium, The Recover Capsules help you get back to doing what you do best.
+Containing vitamin D, among other ingredients such as maca, chocamine and selenium.

 This is not medical advice and should not be treated as such.
 Do not rely on this information as an alternative to medical advice from your doctor or another professional healthcare provider.
 If you have any specific concerns or questions about any medical matter, you should consult your doctor or healthcare provider.
 You should never delay seeking medical advice, disregard medical advice or discontinue medical treatment as a result of the information in this article.